lintool/IR-Reproducibility/Gov2.md

 + Docids are compressed using gamma delta-gaps and the term frequencies using unary.
 + The size was determined by running `du -h` on the `var/index` folder.
 + Positions are compressed using gamma delta-gaps.
++ All indexes are built using the singlepass indexer, except the index that includes a direct file, for which we used the slower traditional indexer.
 + * denotes that the index also has field frequencies within the index, namely the TITLE and body.
-+ All indexes are built using the singlepass indexer.

 ## Retrieval